AUSTRALOPITHECUS FOOD

 Chimps have been observed using tools for eating.
 Describing the first example of tool manufacturing by a non-human animals, Goodall wrote, "The chimpanzee peers at the surface of a termite heap and, where he spies one of the sealed off entrances, scrapes away the thin layer of soil.
 Then picks a straw or dried stem of grass and pokes this carefully down the hole.
 The termites, like miniature bulldogs, bite the straw and hang on grimly as it is gently withdrawn.
 I have watched chimpanzees fish this way for two hours at a time, picking dainty morsels from the straw and munching with delight. ..I have seen them break off a twig and carry it for a far as half a mile, going from one termite hill to another."

 Chimpanzees in Côte D'Ivoire have been observed using wood hammers to crack open soft nuts and stones to smash open harder ones.
 When the nuts are in season the sound of hammering chimps is so pronounced that Swiss Researchers Hedwige Boesch-Achermann said "Once I was leading someone here who was wondering what carpenters were doing in the forest."
 Before the nut is cracked open it is often secured in the knot hole of fallen tree or root protruding from the ground.
 The chimps prefer to hold the rock with two hands.
 Stones are scare in the rain forest and chimpanzees place them in different locations around the forest and remember where they are so they can be used again.
-[Source: Eugene Linden, National Geographic, March 1992 ++]
+Tools allow chimps to harvest more nutritious food which outweighs the large body size necessary to carry a larger brain.
+Nuts are chock filled with calories and with a rock a champ can eat 3,500 calories in just two hours.
+Consuming the same amount of calories in leaves might take as long as ten hours.
+[Source: Eugene Linden, National Geographic, March 1992]

+Gorillas eat leaves, thistles, bamboos shoots, vines, wild celery and other succulents and, when they are in season, large cherry like fruits.
+Gorillas have large stomachs which enable them to eat large amounts of foliage.
+They don't eat meat but they do pick out worms and beetles from tree trunks an eat those.
+Gorillas haven’t been observed using tools like chimpanzees.
 Gorillas it seems have a stomach coated with metal.
 They eat wild celery, thistles, nettles and a vine called Galium that humans and other animals have a hard time digesting.
 Gorillas even eat stinging nettles which humans have wear gloves to protect themselves from.
 A special gorilla treat is blackberries which they go through the trouble of picking off their thorny stems.

 Gorillas spend nearly all of their time laying around eating or sleeping.
 They feed for three hours in the morning, then nap, and eat socialize until they fall asleep at night.
 Gorillas build sleeping nests, usually on the ground.
 They are made of foliage, branches, branches and loose soil.
 They usually stay around their nesting site for a couple of days, exhausting the food supply there, and then move on to a new place.
 Some times older gorilla couples share a nest.

-Food Eaten by Pre-Australopithecus
+Food Eaten by Pre-Australopithecines

 Rudapithecus was the name given to a 10-million-year-old great ape unearthed in Hungary.
 Some have said it is the closest fossil hunters have come to finding a common ancestor of humans and African apes.
 Named after the village of Hungarian Rudabanya, near where it was found, it had a body and brain about the size of a chimpanzee.
 Its long arms and curved fingers indicate it spent a lot of time hanging from the branches of trees.
 Modest-size molars and thin tooth enamel suggested it ate soft fruits.

 Ardipithecus lived about 4.4 million years There is some debate whether it was a hominin or not.
 Based on the fact that the canines of Ardipithecus males are small and similar to females — unlike male apes which have large canines and use them mainly in fights with other males — Ardipithecus is theorized to have won over females by coming down out of the trees to collect high-protein, high-fat food given to the females offspring in return for sex.
 Bipedalism developed as a way to carry back food.
+Scientists believe that Ardipithecus kadabba and Ardipithecus ramidus lived in the forest because: 1) their teeth indicate they ate woodland foods: and 2) their remains were found among fossils of forest dwelling plants and monkeys.

-Early Humans Skipped Fruit, Went for Nuts
+Early Hominins Skipped Fruit, Went for Nuts

 Our earliest human ancestors consumed a lot of root vegetables, nuts, insects and some meat did not eat much fruit, but instead , according to a new study.
 According to The Seeker: “Early hominin ancestors may have left the trees to take advantage of ground-level foods, a behavioral shift that could have resulted in two of the major defining characteristics of humans: unique teeth and walking on two legs, a mode of locomotion known as bipedalism that is extremely rare elsewhere in the animal kingdom.
 "It is no coincidence that the emergence of terrestrial bipedalism went hand in hand with changes in oro-facial morphology, tooth enamel thickness and tooth microstructure," said co-author Gabriele Macho, a professor of paleoanthropology at the University of Bradford.
 [Source: Seeker, November 9, 2009 **]